-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Civilian Employees' Retirement System of the Police Department of Kansas City, Missouri, for its Annual Comprehensive Financial Report for the fiscal year ending April 30, 2022.
-This was the twenty-first consecutive year the Retirement System achieved this prestigious award.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Civilian Employees' Retirement System of the Police Department of Kansas City, Missouri, for its Annual Comprehensive Financial Report for the fiscal year ending April 30, 2023.
+The Retirement System received this prestigious award for the twenty-second consecutive year.
 To receive a Certificate of Achievement, a government must publish an easily readable and well-organized annual comprehensive financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.